alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Ideas**

 - change ‘save and continue’ to ‘save and add a question’
-- make naming the form to be mandatory
+- make naming the form mandatory
 - add ‘you can change this later’

 #### **Actions**

 - [X] change the hint text for future testing
-- [X] add an error page, to make the name input mandatory
+- [X] make the name input mandatory and add an error

 ---